Brenda Fricker: Personal life

-Fricker currently lives in the Liberties, Dublin.
-She was previously married to director Barry Davies, until their divorce in 1988.
+Fricker lives in the Liberties, Dublin.
+She was married to Barry Davis for 15 years until they divorced in 1988 only to later rekindle their friendship in 1990.
+Davis died later as a result of falling down a flight of stairs under the influence of alcohol which he had battled.
+This loss devastated Fricker.
+She was pregnant six times with Davis, but each pregnancy ended in miscarriage.
 She said that her loves include her pet dogs, drinking Guinness, reading poetry and playing snooker (she once stated that she had taken on the whole crew of My Left Foot.
-"I played pool against 17 of them, and beat them all," Brenda said).
+"I played pool against 17 of them, and beat them all," Fricker said).

 In 2012, Fricker said "Of all the films I’ve made, only three do I remember where I felt I’d moved forward as an actress: Cloudburst, My Left Foot and The Field."

+Whilst appearing on The Tommy Tiernan Show in 2021, Fricker shared that she had battled severe depression for much of her life, including being hospitalised many times.

 Awards and recognition

-In 1989 she became the first Irish actress to win an Academy Award for her role in My Left Foot.
-Winning the Best Supporting Actress Award.

-In 2008, Fricker was honoured with the inaugural Maureen O'Hara Award at the Kerry Film Festival.
+In 1989 she became the first Irish actress to win an Academy Award for her role in My Left Foot, in the Best Supporting Actress category.
+In 2008 Fricker was honoured with the inaugural Maureen O'Hara Award at the Kerry Film Festival.
 In 2020, The Irish Times ranked her 26th on its list of the greatest Irish film actors of all time.